Java Integration Overview

 At the core of the first two techniques is the Java Native Interface (JNI).
 JNI is a framework that allows applications not written in Java to interact with Java code running in a Java Virtual Machine.
 Xamarin.Android uses JNI to create bindings for C# code.

 The first technique is a more automated, declarative approach to binding Java libraries.
-It involves using either Xamarin Studio or a Visual Studio project type that is provided by Xamarin.Android – the Java Bindings Library.
+It involves using either Visual Studio for Mac or a Visual Studio project type that is provided by Xamarin.Android – the Java Bindings Library.
 To successfully create these bindings, a Java Bindings Library may still require some manual modifications, but not as many as would a pure JNI approach.
 See Binding a Java Library for more information about Java Binding libraries.

 The second technique, using JNI, works at a much lower level, but can provide for finer control and access to Java methods that would not normally be accessible through a Java Binding Library.